Adarsh00712/REST-API/README.md

 ```
 ***
 Database:
-* Open mongo and mongod on your windows powershell and create a database name mydb1.
+* Open mongo and mongod on your windows powershell and create a database named mydb1.

 ### Creating a REST API Project
 ***